GCarolyne/c1224-code-solutions/dom-manipulation/dom-manipulation-quiz-notes.md

 - Would this assignment be simpler or more complicated if we didn't use a variable to keep track of the number of clicks?
   It would be more complicated.
 - Why is storing information about a program in variables better than only storing it in the DOM?
   Performance, single source of truth when data lives in variables the DOM becomes a pure reflection of that data rather than being the source of it.
 Easier data processing.
 Testing. state management.
+And .

 ## Notes